 If you have extra luggage, you can be left safely in your hotel in Cusco, in the Ollantaytambo train station or Tierras Vivas store luggage. if you decided in our store luggage, in the morning our driver will pick your luggage and He leave in our office and we will save 5 days and when you will return to Cusco, you can pick your luggage.

 Salkantay to Machu Picchu Cheap is designed for those trekkers, who prefer to get to budget travel such as the Salkantay Trek.
 This hike is one of the most famous and popular treks in Peru.

-The 5 day hike to Salkantay to Inca Trail involves 3 day hike on the famous Salkantay route and 2 day Inca Trail.
-This hike is the best alternative hikes to the Salkantay Trek 5 days.
+The 5 day hike to Salkantay to Inca Trail involves 3 day hike on the famous Mountain and 2 day Inca Trail.
+This route is the best alternative hike of the Classic Inca Trail and Salkantay Trek.
 Not along the typical tourist trail path, this is an innovating adventure for travelers who want a little more solitude and individuality on their journey.
 More information, visit the Salkantay Inca Trail 5 days